kwant-project/kwant/doc/source/tutorial/introduction.rst

 Introduction
 ============

-kwant is currently suitable for calculating Landauer transport and calculating dispersions of various tight binding systems.
-Possible future extensions are calculations of local density of states, supercurrent, of various transport properties like Wigner-Smith delay time or Goos-Hänchen shift, Boltzmann transport, etc.

 There are two steps in obtaining a numerical solution to a problem: The first is defining the problem in a computer-accessible way, the second solving it.
 The aim of a software package like kwant is to make both steps easier.